Skip to content

 Single vs. Ensemble Explanations

-With a single judge, final_reason is the judge's direct explanation.
+With a single judge, reason is the judge's direct explanation.
 With an ensemble, final_reason concatenates all judges' reasons with a pipe separator, and individual verdicts are accessible through cr.votes.
 Choose ensemble when you need multiple perspectives or higher reliability.

 Step 2: Format as Student Feedback